alandefreitas/find_package_online/README.md

 set(MYLIBRARY_INCLUDE_DIRS ${MYLIBRARY_INCLUDE_DIR} )
 ```

-* **If you need to write a new Find module, please consider sharing so we can keep this community growing and someone else doesn't have to go thought that again.**
+* **If you do need to write a new module, please consider sharing so other people can find packages online so they have to go thought that again.**

 ### External Project module

 If the script that find the package is found but the package itself is not found, write a `ExternalProjectMyLibrary.cmake` script that adds the library with the `ExternalProject_Add` command.

+When writing a `ExternalProjectMyLibrary.cmake` module, you can use other modules as reference:

+* Example 1: External CMake header only library on github ([`ExternalProjectPEGTL.cmake`](./Modules/ExternalProjectPEGTL.cmake`))
+* Example 2: External CMake library on github  ([`ExternalProjectGoogleBenchmark.cmake`](./Modules/ExternalProjectGoogleBenchmark.cmake`))
+* Example 2: External library on the web ([`ExternalProjectBoost.cmake`](./Modules/ExternalProjectBoost.cmake`))

+There are only a few steps involved in finding a library.
 In most cases, it only takes one command.
 There are many [simple examples](https://cmake.org/cmake/help/git-stage/module/ExternalProject.html#examples) on CMake's website.

-* **If you need to write a new External Project script, please consider sharing so we can keep this community growing and someone else doesn't have to go thought that again.**
+* **If you do need to write a new module, please consider sharing so other people can find packages online so they have to go thought that again.**

 ## Issues
 If you have issues, you can: